ivangfr/spring-integration-examples/README.md

 Spring Boot Java Web application that exposes one endpoint `api/calculate` so that users can submit which operation (addition, subtraction, division or multiplication) they want to perform over two decimal numbers `a` and `b`.

+### file-service

+Spring Boot Java Web application that exposes one endpoint `api/files/{filename}` so that users can get information about a file.
+This service keeps looking at `shared-integration-files` folder for new created or modified files and save their content and info in [`MongoDB`](https://www.mongodb.com/).

 ### spring-integration-shell

+Spring Boot Shell Java application that has a couple of commands.
+One is to write some content to a file.
+Those files are stored in `shared-integration-files` folder.
+Besides, there are some commands that uses `calculator-api` to compute the basic Math operations.
+There is also has a command that calls `file-service` in order to get information about a file.
-Spring Boot Shell Java application that uses `calculator-api` to compute the four basic Math operations: addition, subtraction, division and multiplication.
-All the communication with `calculator-api` is over `HTTP`.
-Besides, it also has the command `greet`, so that you can display a greeting message on the screen.
+All the communication with `calculator-api` and `file-service` is over `HTTP`.
+Finally, there is a simple command called `greet`, so that you can display a greeting message on the screen depending on the time of the day.

 ## Running Microservices